sambatriste/netty-wiki-translation/Adopters.md

 * [Kakao Talk](http://www.kakao.com/talk)
   * A mobile messenger over 100 million people use.
 They built their Android push server with Netty.
 * [LiquidLabs LogScape](http://www.liquidlabs.com/)
-  * A high performance log visualization tool that scales to thousands of machines; suitable for grid, cloud or SOA applications.
+  * A high performance log visualization tool that scales to thousands of machines; suitable for grid, cloud or SOA applications
 * [Maginatics](https://maginatics.com/)
   * Delivers software-only storage platform natively designed for software-defined data centers and the cloud providers.
   * [A tweet by @diwakergupta](https://twitter.com/diwakergupta/status/491338718834196480)